krupalidobariya/Percentage_Predictor/README.md

 # Percentage_Predictor
-This Project is Predicts The Percentages of student based on Student studies how many hours per day.
+This project predicts the percentage of student based on the student's studies of  hours per day.